frederic-perez/AmE-dictionary/data/idioms.md

 __send off__ :two::hammer:
 __send the wrong message__ To do or say something that communicates a meaning different or contrary to what one desires, either implicitly or explicitly.
 __separate wheat from chaff__
-__serve (one’s) time__ :two: To spend the amount of time in jail that is required by one’s prison sentence.
+__serve (one’s) time__ :three: To spend the amount of time in jail that is required by one’s prison sentence.
 __serve time__
 __serve up (something)__
 __set (someone or oneself) up for (something)__